eehab-saadat/PlagPatrol/README.md

+> This project has been made public only temporarily.
+This project needs an updated README and License inclusion for permanent public visibility, which will be done in due time.

 # PlagPatrol - The Ultimate Plagirism Checker
 The ultimate responsive web-based plaigirism checker which generates PDF plaigirism analysis reports.
 This was created as an end-of-semester project.